 - Nutrition: It is important to understand that you will inevitably gain more weight if you are pregnant with twins than just one baby.
 If you are of average weight, plan on eating healthy foods that amount to about 2,700 calories a day.
 You should expect to gain around one pound per week, and a little over a pound during the later months, with an all-around weight gain of 35-45 pounds.
 If you are overweight, you may need to eat less to gain less.
 If you are underweight, you may need to eat more to gain more.

-- Vitamins: Your doctor may advise you in taking special vitamin supplements that will help you have a healthier pregnancy.
-He or she may recommend taking iron supplements, because anemia is common among women who are pregnant with twins.
+- Vitamins: Your doctor may advise you to take special vitamin supplements that will help you have a healthier pregnancy.
+He or she may recommend taking iron supplements because anemia is common among women who are pregnant with twins.
 You should also take folic acid supplements.

 ARE THERE ANY COMPLICATIONS THAT CAN HAPPEN FROM HAVING TWINS?

-There are several risks of complication that are greatly increased by having twins.
+There are several risks of complications that are greatly increased by having twins.
 These include:

 - Growth Problems: Oftentimes, twins will be born smaller than most babies.
-This is because there are two babies growing and needing twice as many nutrients.
-Oftentimes, the condition twin-twin transfusion syndrome (TTS) can develop in identical twins.
+This is because two babies are growing and need twice as many nutrients.
+Oftentimes, the condition of twin-twin transfusion syndrome (TTS) can develop in identical twins.
 TTS happens when one twin passes blood and nutrients to the other through their shared placenta, causing the blood-giving twin to be much smaller.
 The receiving twin will be much larger and sometimes has too many nutrients.
 TTS can cause preterm birth or even death.